What is nasal endoscopy?

 During the procedure, the healthcare provider puts the endoscope into your nose.
-He
+They

-or she guides it through your nasal and sinus passages.
-Images of the area can be
+guide it through your nasal and sinus passages.
+Images of the area can be seen through

-seen through the endoscope.
-This can help to diagnose and treat health conditions.
+the endoscope.
+This can help diagnose and treat health conditions.
+In some cases,

-In some cases, small tools may be used to take tiny samples of tissue (biopsy) or
+small tools may be used to take tiny samples of tissue (biopsy) or do other tasks.

 Why might I need a nasal endoscopy?